 Another way a criminal record can result in firing is if it leaves you unable to perform your job.
 A DUI, for example, will result in a suspension of your license.
 If your job requires driving, you are unable to perform that job until the suspension is lifted.
 Jobs that require international travel may also be at risk.
 A criminal record can limit your ability to travel.

 Can I Travel With A Criminal Record?

 International travel offers no guarantees for those with a criminal record.
 The rules and restrictions vary for individual countries.
-They may ban travel for specific types of offences, for convictions, severity of the crime, or a variety of other reasons.
-You will need to inspect the individual restrictions for traveling to any specific country.
+They may ban travel for specific types of offences, for convictions, the severity of the crime, or a variety of other reasons.
+You will need to inspect the individual restrictions for travelling to any specific country.

 Sexual assault, criminal harassment, drug offences, and robbery charges carry a higher likelihood of prohibiting travel to the USA.
 If access is prohibited you can apply for a U.S. travel waiver.